Pop Data

 PSA Pop Data Explained for Card Collectors

-Pop data is one of the first numbers collectors look at after the grade.
-It tells you how many examples have been graded, and how many scored higher.
+PSA population data is one of the first numbers collectors check after the grade.
+It tells you how many examples PSA has graded for a card and how that population is distributed across grades.

 What population means